gg3595866-hue/Go/replit.md

 - `MatchCard`: Individual match display with team info, scores, and odds
 - `CompetitionGroup`/`TimeGroup`: Organizational containers for matches
 - `LoadingState`/`EmptyState`: Feedback components for async operations
+- `DatabasePage`: Displays all match statistics from the training database with pagination (92 columns including all 35 new ML features)
+- `TesterPage`: Displays match statistics for prediction with team name search (93 columns including team names and all 35 new ML features)

 **Design Principles**
 - Dark mode by default for reduced eye strain